 CHULA VISTA (KGTV) — New efforts are underway to postpone the highly anticipated trial of Maya Millete, which is set to begin next month.
 Attorneys for her accused husband, Larry Millete, are now arguing he cannot receive a fair trial.

-In a 29-page motion filed last Friday, Larry Millete's attorneys accused the deputy district attorney Christy Bowles of misconduct.
+In a 29-page motion filed last Friday, Larry Millete's attorneys, Liann Sabatini and Colby Ryan of the Virtus Law Group, accused the deputy district attorney Christy Bowles of misconduct.

 The case surrounds Maya Millete, a Chula Vista mother who mysteriously disappeared back in January 2021.
 Her body has never been found.

-ABC 10News reached out to Gretchen von Helms, a San Diego-based criminal defense attorney at Ronis & Ronis who is not connected to the case.
-Von Helms has been practicing law for more than 30 years at both the federal and state levels and is an expert in the area.
+For insight, ABC 10News reached out to Gretchen von Helms, a San Diego-based criminal defense attorney at Ronis & Ronis who is not connected to the case.
+Von Helms has practiced law for more than 30 years at both the federal and state levels and is an expert in the field.
 She weighs in on this 11th-hour filing.

 "To accuse the district attorney's office of malfeasance or prosecutorial misconduct, which is what happened in this case, it is very unusual to do that," Von Helms said.
 "The defense attorneys are alleging that the prosecutor put five witnesses on and that the prosecutor knew those witnesses were testifying falsely.
 So that would be called suborning or getting perjury from witnesses."